Second cabinet of Kyriakos Mitsotakis

 The Second Cabinet of Kyriakos Mitsotakis was sworn in on 27 June 2023, following the parliamentary election held two days earlier.
 Kyriakos Mitsotakis, leader of New Democracy, was sworn in for a second term as Prime Minister of Greece on 26 June.

-The government consists of a total of 62 members, including 22 ministers, 4 alternate ministers and 35 deputy ministers.
-Of these, 18 are not elected members of the Hellenic Parliament, but rather selected based on their political, scientific or technocratic experience.
-Twelve members of the government are women.
+The government consists of a total of 61 members, including 22 ministers, 4 alternate ministers and 34 deputy ministers.
+Of these, 19 are not elected members of the Hellenic Parliament, but rather selected based on their political, scientific or technocratic experience.
+Thirteen members of the government are women.